kidiyoor/microgateway-demo/lab1/README.md

 Learning exercise of Apigee edge microgateway

 ## Keywords
-Apigee public edge, microgateway, nodejs, oauth, spikearrest, custom plugin
+Apigee public edge, microgateway, nodejs, oauth, spikearrest, analytics

 ## What we learn ?
 - How to use microgateway with apigee public edge
 - PART - 1 : How to setup microgateway for a simple proxy
 - PART - 2 : How to use oauth for api calls in microgateway
 - PART - 3 : How to use existing plugins for microgateway
-- PART - 4 : How to write custom plugins for microgateway
+- PART - 4 : Analytics

 ## What is microgateway ?